Algolia: Products and technology

-The Algolia model provides search as a service, offering web search across a client's website using an externally hosted search engine.
+The Algolia AI Search platform provides search as a service, offering web search across a client's website using an externally hosted search engine.
 Although in-site search has long been available from general web search providers such as Google, this is typically done as a subset of general web searching.
-The search engine crawls or spiders the web at large, including the client site, and then offers search features restricted to only that target site.
-This is a large and complex task, available only to large organisations at the scale of Google or Microsoft.

-Algolia's product only indexes their clients' sites, simplifying the search task.
+Algolia's product only indexes their clients' sites.
 Data for the client site is pushed from the client to Algolia via a RESTful JSON API, then the search box is added to the client's web pages.
-This search model is intended to replicate the advantage of a full in-house search engine but with a simplified setup.

-Products

-Algolia claims a number of advantages for their approach, including speed of response from searching a single site rather than the entire web.
-Moreover, as Algolia's search can be tailored to the client site, its known structure and its metadata facets, the search offered can be smarter and more site-specific than a generalised web text search.
-This improves the relevance of search results as searching may take the semantics of site content into account.
-A web site selling both puppies and dog clutches could avoid the search confusions and homonymy that bedevil the simple text-based search approaches.

-Algolia emphasizes their ability to provide instantaneous, multi-platform and typo-tolerant features.
-Algolia's software is closed source.
-They do however contribute to the open source community to an extent.
-For example Algolia DocSearch, which provides free search for open-source documentation websites, Algolia Places and Algolia GeoSearch.

 API

 Algolia provides their search service via various APIs.
 The Rest API provides basic features of search, analysis and monitoring.
 There are 10 supported languages and platforms for client usage.
-Supported languages include Python, Ruby, PHP, JavaScript, Java, Go, C#, Scala.
-Two mobile platforms, iOS, Android, are supported.
-Algolia can be also integrated with four web frameworks: Ruby on Rails, Symfony, Django and Laravel.
-For user interface, Algolia has a few UI libraries options to choose from.

-Besides these products, Algolia also has integration with other open source and third-party software, including Drupal, WordPress and Magento.

 Infrastructure

-Algolia documented one attempt to remove all single points of failure in their architecture and proposed a worldwide infrastructure called Distributed Search Network to efficiently reply to a search query from any location.
+Algolia documented one attempt to remove all single points of failure in their architecture and proposed a worldwide infrastructure called Distributed Search Network to reply to a search query from any location closer to the source.

-The DSN feature allows to set the locations in Algolia's network where the data should be duplicated.
-The API and queries are routed from the end-user's browser or mobile application to the closest location in the network.
-That setup helped reduce processing latency for the end users, and improves availability for their searches.
+The DSN feature allows setting the locations in Algolia's network where the data should be duplicated.